TykTechnologies/tyk-docs-hugo/tyk-docs/content/migration-to-tyk.md

 #### Kubernetes

 This pages has shown the fasted way to get up and running with Tyk Open Source.
-If you are interested in deploying Tyk stack on a Kubernetes cluster please use our [Helm Charts]{{< ref "tyk-oss/ce-helm-chart-new">}}
+If you are interested in deploying Tyk stack on a Kubernetes cluster please use our [Helm Charts]{{< ref "#quick-start-with-helm-chart">}}

 ### Install Gateway on your Setup